Paying or Receiving Maintenance

-Once a case is enrolled in FMEP the payor is required to send all payments to us, rather than directly to the recipient.
+Once enrolled the payor is required to send all support payments to us, rather than directly to the recipient.
 This ensures we keep accurate and up-to-date payment records.
 We record the payments as being made and then forward them on to the recipient, usually the same day.

-We encourage the payor to send payments to us electronically and the recipient to receive payments by direct deposit.
+We expect the payor to send payments to us electronically and the recipient to receive payments by direct deposit.
 These are the fastest, most secure ways for payments to be made and disbursed.

-FMEP can take various actions against the payor to collect the maintenance if payments are not made.
+BCFMA can take various steps to collect the support if payments are not made.

 Find Out More